HassanA13/SoundEmotionRecognitionUsingClassifiers/README.md

 ## Feature Extraction
 Feature extraction is the main part of the speech emotion recognition system.
 It is basically accomplished by changing the speech waveform to a form of parametric representation at a relatively lesser data rate.

-In this repository, we have used the most used features that are available in [librosa](https://github.com/librosa/librosa) library including:
+In this repository, we have used the most-used features that are available in [librosa](https://github.com/librosa/librosa) library, including:
 - [MFCC](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum)
 - SSC
 - Chroma